0xrushi/shellmind/README.md

 - `sqlite3` - for command history database
 - `aichat` - for AI copilot feature (optional but recommended)
   - Install from: https://github.com/sigoden/aichat
+  - **Tip**: Works great with cheap models like Gemini Flash Lite.
+For best results, run commands manually first to build context history rather than relying solely on AI-generated commands.

 ### Quick Install